 New visitors are always welcome.
 No prior knowledge about Tendai Buddhism or meditation is required.

-If you can arrive 10-20 minutes early before an in-person service, please help with setting up.
+If you can arrive about 15 minutes early before an in-person service, please help with setting up.
 At the end, help packing up would be appreciated.

 Our puja service scheduled on Sundays has an emphasis on the Tendai Daily Service (nichijou gongyo) liturgy chanting.
 Most of it will be recited in English with a few transliterated parts in Japanese and Sanskrit.
 The Sutra chanting, usually the Heart Sutra or a chapter of the Lotus Sutra, will be in English translation.
 This service creates a sacred space conducive to mindfulness that will enable greater focus during the Shikan (śamatha and vipaśyanā) meditation that follows.
 You can choose to sit on a zafu meditation cushion (on top of a zabuton floor cushion), use a seiza bench, or on a chair.